About Sport and Specialty

 Ryan can look down the fender line of an Austin Healey 3000 and within seconds tell you if it runs too high, too low, or just where it should be.
 Because Austin Healey’s individually pressed doors were hand-crafted in England, very few of them follow the same exacting lines that Ryan is accustomed to in the Sport and Specialty body shop.

 Eyeing up lines like that took years of mentoring from former shop owner Mark Baker who hired Ryan from a Craigslist ad and decided to take a chance on the kid.
-Now, with eight years and hundreds of hours of fabricating, welding, pounding, and block-sanding behind him, Ryan is responsible for making sure everything comes out of the body shop looking better than they came out of the factory.
+Now, with thousands of hours of fabricating, welding, pounding, and block-sanding behind him, Ryan is responsible for making sure everything comes out of the body shop looking better than they came out of the factory.